-Neuroendocrine cells are a special type that are part of both the nervous and endocrine systems of the body.
+Neuroendocrine cells are specialized cells that are part of both the nervous and endocrine systems of the body.
 Neuroendocrine cells are normally found throughout the body.

 There are many different types of tumours made up of neuroendocrine cells.
 The name of the tumour depends on the location in the body and the way the tumour looks when examined under the microscope.
 Names given to tumours made up of neuroendocrine cells include carcinoid tumour, neuroendocrine tumour, and neuroendocrine carcinoma.